 According to an often-cited study conducted by the University of Scranton in the United States, over 50% of people make serious New Year’s resolutions, and only 8% of those people actually keep them.
 Losing weight or stopping a bad habit like smoking are the most common promises people make when confronted with a new year.
 But then why do we abandon our gym routines or nicotine gum somewhere in mid-February?

 Dr. Roberta Anding has a strong opinion on this subject.
 “January 1 signifies a new beginning,” she writes in The Huffington Post.
 “However, each day allows for a new beginning, and hence it is a reset.”

-Here’s an example.
+Here’s a concrete example of how a routine will last longer and be more successful in the long term.
 Imagine that you’ve vowed to eliminate sugar completely from your diet.
 Then, during a particularly chaotic day at work, you find yourself rooting around your office for that last bastion of emergency chocolate.
 You binge, feel sated for around two minutes, and then immediately the guilt feeling sets in.